pb82/sdl4racket/README.md

 will return the correct event closure, according to the current event type.

-This binding is not complete, however a reasonable part of SDL_Video and the event handling is already working.
+This binding is not complete, however most of SDL_Video and the event handling is already working.